kosamari/web.advent.today/2016/notes-on-testing-with-jest.md

 Snapshot testing, is a procedure in which, Jest generates readable snapshots of your component's view.
 A snapshot is basically a text file with xml, which acts like the source of your view, at that point in your testcase.
 Different snapshots can be created with different props to your components.

 Snapshots can be saved after simulating events like `click` and `hover`.
 The point would be to save the expected view of your component which is a function of some mock data.
 If in the future, a developer changes your component, Jest would create a new snapshot of the component and compare it with the saved snapshot.
 If there is a change in view, it will alert the developer and she will have to tell Jest to save this new snapshot.
 Since the snapshot is committed to version control, it will show up in a code review and the changes can be approved accordingly.
-While we still have reservations of, if its actually feasible to review large changes in the snapshot, I definitely think this enriches the content of a code review.
+While we still have reservations of, if its actually feasible to review large changes in the snapshot, I definitely think this enriches the content of a code review.(**Edit** [@cpojer](https://github.com/cpojer) said in this [comment](https://github.com/kosamari/web.advent.today/pull/27#discussion_r91407888) that snapshots are even more powerful!)

 ### Implementation Questions